 Ensure you give your volunteers an opportunity to give you feedback on the event, the experience, and their management, so you can improve next time if necessary.
-Developing and printing off a volunteer feedback form allows you to collect this information on the day.

 Accessibility and Inclusion

 To ensure that as many people as possible can get involved in Biology Week, it is important that the events organised are accessible and inclusive.